-Bohemian Switzerland, part 1-day 1-Hrensko, Edmund’s Gorge
+Bohemian Switzerland, Hrensko and Edmund’s Gorge

-As long as I remember I always wanted to visit Bohemian Switzerland.
+For as long as I remember I always wanted to visit Bohemian Switzerland.
 The first I moved to the Czech Republic, I knew I will be at the Pravcicka Sandstone Gate someday.
 It took me a while to get there.
 It was always too far away, too cold or the season was not right.
-But finally, after four years my husband and I decided to take a chance and pay a visit to unknown.
+But finally, after four years my husband and I decided to take a chance and pay a visit to the unknown.

-Mezna was not only peaceful and soothing place, it’s also a perfect starting point for our journeys or a gateway to Kamenice River.
-I may say, it’s just behind the corner, as the 1,5 km distance covered on green trail led us you directly to Edmund’s Gorge.
-I was completely speechless when I saw tall cliff walls covered with moss, extremely green forest and see-through clean water.
-It’s like a natural phenomenon, environment not destroyed and not polluted by mankind, but at the same time more than one hundred tourists visit Bohemian Switzerland every year.
+Mezna was not only a peaceful and soothing place, it’s also a perfect starting point for our journeys or a gateway to Kamenice River.
+I may say, it’s just behind the corner, as the 1,5 km distance covered on the green trail led us directly to Edmund’s Gorge.
+I was completely speechless when I saw tall cliff walls covered with moss, extremely green forest, and see-through clean water.
+It’s like a natural phenomenon, the environment not destroyed and not polluted by mankind, but at the same time, more than one hundred thousand tourists visit Bohemian Switzerland every year.

 The main attraction of the day was the ferryboat cruise.
-Full of funny comments, guided by an experienced ferryman using self-made long pole to steer the boat, voyage took us only 20 minutes to get to Hrensko.
+Full of funny comments, guided by an experienced ferryman using a self-made long pole to steer the boat, the voyage took us only 20 minutes to get to Hrensko.
 I think everyone on the boat, no matter how old, moody or exhausted was, enjoyed the cruise.

 The ferryboat cruises from April to November, this year until November, 2nd.
 Between April and October from 9 a.m.to 6 p.m. and between October and November from 9 a.m. to 5 p.m. every ten to thirty minutes.